edgedb/edgedb-python/docs/api/asyncio_con.rst

     If both *dsn* and keyword arguments are specified, the latter override the corresponding values parsed from the connection URI.

-    Returns a new :py:class:`AsyncIOConnection` object.
+    Returns a new :py:class:`AsyncIOClient` object.

     :param str dsn:
         If this parameter does not start with ``edgedb://`` then this is